itamarkast/slgloss/README.md

 slgloss.sty provides three commands: **\slg{}**, **\fs{}** and **\fslist{}**.
 In addition, it allows use of subscript indices without explicitly entering math mode: **IX_a**.

+By default, any text in slg will be transformed to lowercase, and then made into smallcaps.
+There is an option **nolowercase** that can be called when the package is loaded (eg **\usepackage[nolowercase]{slgloss}**) for scripts where lowercase transformations cause compilation errors.

 \slg{}
 ------
 **\slg{text}** typesets the input _<text>_ in small caps.
 Input may be lowercase or uppercase.